Xizung/hello-world/README.md

 Hello!

-I know nothing about programming (sadface) hoping to change that!
+I know nothing about programming (sadface).
+Hoping to change that!.